 Also known as temporary foster care, short term foster placements provide a child or young person with a safe environment until they can return to the family home and their birth parents.
 Alternatively, if this isn’t possible, foster parents will provide short-term foster care until full-time adoptive parents – or a more long-term arrangement – can be found.
 Short-term fostering is usually the most common type of foster care.

 Short-term foster care placements can occur for a variety of reasons, such as abuse of the child, neglect or abandonment.
-This means that the temporary fostering placement will be able to cover multiple different situations – some of these situations include:
+This means that the temporary fostering placement will be able to cover multiple different situations, including:

-Our short-term foster placements can last anywhere from a few days or a few weeks, to several months.
+Our short-term foster placements can last anywhere from a few days or a few weeks, to several months, which differes greatly from long term fostering placements.
 Short-term foster parents may be required to take on a child with very little notice as part of an emergency foster placement, so it’s important they are able to respond to urgent requirements at short notice.
-Throughout these placements, every effort is made to ensure that the children or young people in care can continue their lives normally – including attending school and seeing their friends and family if possible.
+Throughout these short term placements, every effort is made to ensure that the children or young people in care can continue their lives normally – including attending school and seeing their friends and family if possible.

 Throughout your short-term fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement.
 You will also work closely with local authorities to make a long-term plan for the child’s future.

-By working with Excel Fostering and becoming a foster carer offering short-term services, you’ll be helping support children and young people through a difficult part of their lives and help them plan for their future – whether that future includes a return to their birth parents or not.
-Along with the rewarding experience of caring for a foster child, you’ll also have the opportunity to help rebuild familial bonds and bring families closer together.
+By working with Excel Fostering offering short-term services, you’ll be helping support children and young people through a difficult part of their lives, as well as helping them plan for their future – whether that future includes a return to their birth parents or not.
+Along with the rewarding experience of caring for a foster child or foster children, you’ll also have the opportunity to help rebuild familial bonds and bring families closer together.

 Short-term fostering placements are just one of the many types of fostering available.
 Find out more information on other types of foster care with Excel Fostering.